rust-osdev/uefi-rs/docs/funcs_migration.md

 ## Timeline

-As of uefi-0.31, the new API has been introduced alongside the old struct-based API.
-We plan to deprecate the old API in the release after that, and then fully remove the old API in a later release.
+In uefi-0.31, the new API was introduced alongside the old struct-based API.

+In uefi-0.32, the old struct-based API was deprecated.
+In addition, some breaking changes were made to the API to remove `BootServices` parameters from various functions.

+We plan to entirely remove the deprecated API in uefi-0.33 or thereabouts.

 ## Reason for the change